VanessaTsang888/foundational-javascript-security/3-top-security-threats/broken-authentication.md

 4. Overall auth: Auth0:

+### JavaScript Crypto Libraries

+For JavaScript, evaluate libraries like Forge, crypto-js (discontinued), and elliptic based on your specific use case and requirements.

 Creating roles within our app and providing the proper access rights to these roles should be in our planning when creating our app and authentication practices.

 ### Summary